The Xometry app works best with JavaScript enabled!

 1. Examine the Mechanics and Ejection Pins

 Ejector pins that get bent may not eject parts properly.
 This condition can cause the part to get stuck in the tool or may damage the part after mold injection.
-Major maintenance consists of measuring the alignment features and checking them against the mold's original tolerances.
-Any major deviations will require you to add material and re-machine the mold to put it back within tolerance.
+Major maintenance involves measuring the alignment features and checking them against the mold's original tolerances.
+Any major deviations may require weld repair, plating, or inserting new components, followed by re-machining to bring the mold back within tolerance.
 On complex multi-part molds, the action of the various mechanisms must be checked, and moving parts must be lubricated and checked for smooth operation.

 2. Examine Each Component of the Mold

 If you find defects in your parts, it’s tempting to remove the mold tool right away.
-However, the best idea is to leave it attached until you’ve completed your injection mold troubleshooting.
+However, it is best to leave it attached until you’ve completed your injection mold troubleshooting.
 Problems usually stem from a combination of factors, so you want to track them all down.
 Once the mold has been removed from the machine, it can be disassembled, and each part thoroughly inspected for wear or other damage.
 All o-rings or sealing elements should be replaced.
-Cooling channels should be checked for scale build-up or corrosion from acidic water.
+Cooling channels should be checked for scale build-up, rust, or other corrosion caused by untreated or chemically imbalanced cooling water.

 What are the Benefits of a Properly Maintained Mold?

-The benefits of a properly maintained mold are that the injection molding process using that mold will create parts of more consistent quality and with fewer major failures.
-These benefits translate directly into cost savings—you’ll have less downtime and fewer scrapped parts.
+The benefits of a properly maintained mold are that the injection molding process will create parts of more consistent quality and with fewer major failures.
+These benefits translate directly into cost savings by reducing downtime, lowering scrap rates, and extending mold service life.
 A thorough preventative maintenance plan is indispensable in modern injection molding facilities.

 Does Mold Maintenance Increase the Lifespan of Injection Molds?

 Performing maintenance of injection molds will increase the lifespan of the mold.
 It is important to know that molding costs are dominated by the price of the injection molding tools themselves.
-A plastic molding tool’s cost is factored into the unit cost of each part being produced.
+A plastic molding tool’s cost is factored into the unit cost of each part produced.
 Long-lasting molds mean increased profit per part.
-The only way to increase the lifespan of an existing mold is to implement a preventive maintenance plan.
-Your continuous and regular inspections will find and resolve any faults before those result in expensive injection mold repairs and the need to scrap defective parts.
+Preventive maintenance is the most effective way to increase the lifespan of an existing mold, supported by refurbishing, polishing, and component replacement when required.
+Your continuous and regular inspections will find and resolve any faults before they result in expensive injection mold repairs and the need to scrap defective parts.

 Summary